HISTORY notes for AMPS Python Client

 Fixes and other changes:

-no longer reset the timer used to check for exceeding the maximum retry time when a new URI is tried.
+MessageStreamImpldestruction is now deferred to the receive thread to prevent a race condition between its destruction and its message handler being called.
+This could result in a situation where no further messages would be processed for the connection.
+(AC-918) (z10063)FixedReconnectDelayStrategyandExponentialReconnectDelayStrategyno longer reset the timer used to check for exceeding the maximum retry time when a new URI is tried.
 The timer will only restart when the first attempt is made after a successful connection (or construction of the delay strategy).
 (AC-771) (z7165) (z9674) (z9820)- A

-object that fails to auto ack a queue message will close in an error state.
+MessageStreamobject that fails to auto ack a queue message will close in an error state.
 (AC-897) - Disconnecting a client will no longer throw an exception if batched queue acks fail to flush.
 (AC-920)

 - Acks for queue messages that were saved in an ack batch will not be lost when a client is forced to reconnect.
 (AC-921)